mrnkim/who-talked-about-us-v2/README.md

 4. The search results will be shown grouped by each channel (influencer) and video, displaying moments in videos where your keyword is mentioned or featured.

-5. Based on these results, you can prioritize influencers and begin your outreach efforts, forging partnerships that can expand your brand reach and influence.
-Remember, success in influencer marketing is all about forming authentic partnerships!
+5. Based on these results, you can prioritize influencers and begin your outreach efforts!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>